YarnSeemannsgarn/University_Innsbruck-Parallel_Systems-Homework_2_1/programme/README.md

 cache_misses_column_wise_fortran | 2048x2048    | 0.08           | I1 misses: 1679, D1 misses:  267318, LL misses:  267882

-The execution times obiously dependson the cache misses.
-The more misses there are, the longer the programme runs, becausee it has to load the data from main memory.
+The execution times obviously depend on the cache misses.
+The more misses there are, the longer the programme runs, because it has to load the data from main memory.

-In c the row wise version has the smaller execution time, in fortran the colum version is faster.
+In C the row-wise version has the smaller execution time, in Fortran the colum version is faster.
 This is due to the different methods for arranging multidimensional arrays in linear storage (like memory).
-C has row-major order, Fortran has column-major order.
+C has row-major order, where consecutive elements of the rows of the array are contiguous in memory.
+Fortran has column-major order, where consecutive elements of the columns are contiguous.

+The difference between the column-wise C-version and the row-wise Fortran-version is due to different compilers and measurement details and the D1 and LL misses.